PrisonerPrice/SpringPlayground/README.md

 ## SimpleKafka

 This is a simple demo shows how to use Kafa and SpringBoot to publish and listen to topics.
+On master branch, Serialization and Deserialization are using JsonSerializer; on avroSerilizer branch, are using AvroSerializer.

 Install on macOS: